Jet set

 The jet set is a social group of wealthy and fashionable people who travel the world to participate in social activities unavailable to ordinary people.
-The term was introduced in 1949 and replaced "café society"; it reflected a style of life involving travelling from one stylish or exotic place to another via jet plane.
-With the democratization of air travel it has been replaced at least in part by the term "glitterati", reflecting a greater emphasis upon celebrity, including "being seen" and stalked by paparazzi, and less upon mode of travel.
+The term was introduced in the 1950s and replaced "café society"; it reflected a style of life involving travelling from one stylish or exotic place to another via jet plane.
+With greater accessibility of air travel it has been replaced at least in part by the term "glitterati", reflecting a greater emphasis upon celebrity, including "being seen" and stalked by paparazzi, and less upon mode of travel.

 Definition

+Jet passenger service in the 1950s was initially marketed to the upper class, giving rise to the notion of a privileged group able to travel quickly and frequently between international destinations.
+Over time, however, the expansion of commercial aviation led to a broader democratization of air travel, rendering the term’s original, literal meaning—those who travel by jet—largely obsolete.

 The term "jet set" is attributed to Igor Cassini, a reporter for the New York Journal-American who wrote a gossip column under the pen name "Cholly Knickerbocker".
-He was a younger brother of the fashion designer Oleg Cassini.
-Another term that developed during the era was Beautiful People, a period equivalent to today's concept of "glitterati" being "supermodels, celebrities and socialites", where looks, youth, and attractive activities predominated over wealth and high social standing.

-Jet passenger service in the 1950s was marketed primarily to the upper class, but its introduction eventually resulted in a substantial democratization of air travel.
-Although the term "jet set" can still be found in common parlance, its literal meaning of those who travel by jet is no longer applicable as such.
+The younger brother of fashion designer Oleg Cassini, Cassini coined the phrase in the early 1950s as a modern counterpart to "café society", a term popularized by his predecessor Maury Paul.
+In 1962, Cassini explained:

+I used "jet set" because it seemed appropriate in the age of the jet plane.
+I prefer it to cafe society because cafe society is outmoded.
+You can't say any longer that well-known society people go regularly to night clubs, because the usual night clubs are too dull for them.
+Jet-setters are people who fly away for weekends.
+They are the avant-garde, the pace-setters.
+The jet set is people who live fast, move fast, know the latest thing and do the unusual and the unorthodox.
+The jet set has no fixed rules and standards.

+A related term that emerged during the 1960s was "beautiful people", a precursor to today’s "glitterati", referring to a milieu of celebrities, socialites, and cultural figures in which youth, style, and visibility often took precedence over traditional markers of status.